xtreemze/defend/README.md

 1. A wall which acts as a non-permeable barrier
 2. A turret that has the same capabilities as #1 but with the added turret which shoots projectiles able to reduce the hitpoints of the enemy.
-3. A more powerful variant of #2
+3. A more powerful variant of #2, taller and more powerful but slower rate of fire.

 ![Defend](https://raw.githubusercontent.com/xtreemze/defend/master/release/screenshot3.png)